anoobhov/Hackthisfall/README.md

 # Integrated backend with a ML model
-In this project,I integrated the backend(using Django) to a ML model(which predicts disease)
+In this project,I integrated the backend(using Django) to a ML model which predicts disease on giving symtomps.